aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 // To use an example from natural language,
 // "the cat that ate the tuna that swam in the ocean is sitting on the bench"

-To make an informal example, suppose that you have a "variable declaration" and a "function definition" such as the following:
+Take the following example to illustrate the concept, suppose that you have a "variable declaration" and a "function definition" such as the following:

 `
 X is the oven.